highcharts/highcharts/docs/dashboards/highcharts-component.md

     @import url("https://code.highcharts.com/dashboards/css/dashboards.css");
     @import url("https://code.highcharts.com/css/highcharts.css");
     ```
-    More information about styling charts, you can find in our [docs](https://www.highcharts.com/docs/chart-design-and-style/style-by-css).
+    You can find more information about styling charts in our [docs](https://www.highcharts.com/docs/chart-design-and-style/style-by-css).

 3. After loading the necessary files, define a cell using a unique identifier for example `renderTo: 'dashboard-col-0'`.